marcos-acosta/marcos.ac-v2/src/content/blog/scavenger-hunt.md

 pinned: true
 ---

-> This is a stub blog post, which I'll fill in later!
-But the TLDR is that [Creative Coding NYC (CCNYC)](https://www.instagram.com/creativecodingnyc/) was turning 2 years old, and we wanted to run a special event to celebrate the occasion.
-In collaboration with [Sasha Solovyeva](https://sashasolovyeva.com/about/), and running with the theme of "constraint breeds creativity", I designed a game in which teams compete to find quintessential NYC items in a scavenger hunt, all the while saddling each other with creative constraints which take effect in the next stage, the hackathon.
-The event was a total success, and it was fantastic to see everyone having such a great time competing and making such memorable creative projects.

 ## How it started

 Starting in April of 2025, I began showing up to [Creative Coding NYC](https://www.instagram.com/creativecodingnyc/) (CCNYC) pretty much every week.
 CCNYC is full of people who love to code for the hell of it, frequently (but not always) using software like [p5.js](https://p5js.org/), [three.js](https://threejs.org/), [TouchDesigner](https://derivative.ca/UserGuide/TouchDesigner), and livecoding libraries like [strudel](https://strudel.cc/) and [hydra](https://hydra.ojack.xyz/docs/).
 As for me, I skew more toward making web apps, but the community is so welcoming and I share so much in common with the folks there that it wasn't hard to show up every week and become a regular.